voidhaze/voidhaze.github.io/index.md

 # End of a Era

 Solemn regards to her majesty the Queen and for the years of service she provided to this country.
-As time marches ever one forward, we look back to reflect the past and remember the ever changing world.
+As time marches ever one forward, we look back to reflect the past and remember the moments of joy in this ever changing world.

 # Hello World